probe973/nbs-4104b/algebra/02-solving_equations.md

 ### Part 2: Equations with Fractions

-If the unknown term involves division (a fraction), use multiplication to eliminate the denominator.
+If the unknown term involves division (a fraction), use multiplication to eliminate the denominator first.

 **Example:** Solve $\frac{x}{4} - 3 = 2$

 1.  **Eliminate the constant (-3):** Add 3 to both sides.
     $$\frac{x}{4} = 5$$
 2.  **Remove the denominator ($\div 4$):** Multiply both sides by 4.